 The software engineering community has aspired to new more powerful languages for decades, and often very domain specific languages.
 Indeed, the first higher level languages – Fortran and Cobol – were designed with the goal to be used by domain experts directly, mathematicians and business people respectively.
 They had many domain specific abstractions in them.
 As we know, they were not fully successful in reaching their goal – still professional programmers were required to use these languages properly.
 Interestingly, the first programmer oriented programming language – Algol – actually came AFTER these first higher level languages.
 And as we know, essentially all general purpose languages

 today, including C, C++, Java, Python, Perl, Ruby and C#, are all direct or indirect descendants from Algol.

 So not only do we need to revisit new language designs, but also the dominant paradigm of how languages are used and what they represent.
-Wes gives us a good example:
+This poster gives us a good example: